Hair Growth Tips – How to Transform Short, Dry Hair Fast

 - Prevents wet-hair breakage (when strands are weakest)

-- Start from ends and work upward slowly
+- Start from the ends and work upward slowly

 - Hair SPF (Yes, Really!)